liguowang/cpgtools/README.md

                         used to label samples. [optional] -s CHROM_SIZE, --chrom-size=CHROM_SIZE
                         Chromosome size file.
-Tab or space separated text file with 2 columns: first column is chromosome name/ID, second column is chromosome size.
+Tab or space separated text file with two columns: the first column is chromosome name/ID, the second column is chromosome size.
 This file will
-                        determine: (1) which chromosomes are included in the final barplots, so do NOT inlude 'unplaced', 'alternative' contigs in this file.
-(2) The order of chrosomes in the final barplots.  [required] -o OUT_FILE, --output=OUT_FILE
+                        determine: (1) which chromosomes are included in the final barplots, so do NOT include 'unplaced', 'alternative' contigs in this file.
+(2) The order of chromosomes in the final barplots.  [required] -o OUT_FILE, --output=OUT_FILE
-                        Prefix of output file. [required]
+                        Prefix of the output file. [required]

 ```
 #### Input files